thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Router.desc.md

 __EXERCISE__

-Add another router module for kittens.
+* Add another router module for kittens.
 Give the kittens a kitten specific property, like indoor or outdoor.
 Add the cat routes to your animal app.
 Make to create a separate module for kittens.
+* Use partials to remove the duplicated html from the views
+* Remove the database specific code in the routes to simplify how you make queries